bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:11:20

-But....can we do better?
+But...can we do better?
 Can we compress it somehow?

 Sjors Provoost: 00:11:23

-Yeah we could, no well, I mean I think I know where you want to go, towards the so-called Merkle tree.
+Yeah we could, no well, I think I know where you want to go, towards the so-called Merkle tree.

 Aaron van Wirdum: 00:11:29